-There are two reason for this: larger rotors and blades increase the capacity of the turbine’s total potential production, while taller fixtures with blades higher in the atmosphere increase the amount of power it can actually produce.
+There are two reasons for this: larger rotors and blades increase the capacity of the turbine’s total potential production, while taller fixtures with blades higher in the atmosphere increase the amount of power it can actually produce.
 These two factors are the driving force behind the efficacy of wind-turbines, and their ability to create renewable energy.
-To make this happen though, there are dozens of parts, components and materials that go into building a wind-turbine.
+To make this happen though, there are dozens of parts, components, and materials that go into building a wind-turbine.
 Motor brushes, or carbon brushes, are a small yet significant part of wind turbine design that we’ll be discussing in this blog.

 Motor Brush Materials & Wind-Turbine Maintenance

 Motor brushes are consumable, meaning there will be noticeable wear overtime and will need to be replaced.
 While moderate wear is necessary for proper wind-turbine operation and maintenance, excessive wear can create carbon dust in the slip-ring cabinet, causing reduced internal isolation.1

 Also, a helpful tip to remember is that motor brushes that wear evenly indicate good performance.

 Because reliability is of the utmost importance in wind applications that create power for industrial tasks, as well as for homes, businesses, and schools, it’s important to work closely with your engineer and parts manufacturers to determine the best motor brush materials.
 Two common options include:

 - Copper carbon brushes are common, affordable and can last up to two years but require a good amount of maintenance due to higher carbon dust production.